 Mafroosh12

-This was contained in a statement from the council signed by the Head Information and Public Relations Division, NECO, Mr Azeez Sani.
+This was contained in a press statement issued by Head Information and Public Relations Division of NECO, Azeez Sani,

 profile/6043MEEEE.jpg